• Skip to primary navigation

 Important Note:

-Wave Shaping Stage IC 4017:
+Wave Shaping Stage (IC 4017):

-In our case we use only 4 output pins: pin 3, 2, 4 and 7 (outputs Q0, Q1, Q2, Q3).
+As a result, in our circuit we only use 4 output pins: pin 3, 2, 4 and 7 (Q0, Q1, Q2, Q3).

 Modified Sine Waveform in Oscilloscope diagram